 How to Setup A Basic File server Using simpleHTTPserver

-Today, I show you a cool trick that I came across.
+Today, I am going to show you a cool trick that I just came across.
 It is how to turn your desktop system into a local file server in minutes using simpleHTTPserver.
-In other words, you can access your system hard disk’s entire contents via a web browser.
+Yes, you can access your data on your harddisk can be accessed via a web browser.
 Anyone, even a novice user, can do this within a minute. simpleHTTPserver is a python module that can be used to setup a file server or serve a directory instantly in LAN.
 Anyone in the local area network can instantly access the folder or files from your system.

 This brief tutorial describes how to setup a basic file server in minutes using simpleHTTPserver in Linux.
 This steps should work on any operating systems that supports python.